 Importers, producers, processors and merchants of non-GM (conventionally bred) agricultural and vegetable seed are recommended to take all reasonable steps to ensure, before obtaining or marketing high risk category seed it is free of AGMP (see relevant Guidance pages).

-Anyone considering marketing, species of certified, conventionally-bred crop varieties in Scotland that are of a high risk category of containing adventitious GM presence are advised to:
+Anyone considering marketing seed of certified, conventionally-bred crop varieties in Scotland that are of a high risk category of containing adventitious GM presence are advised to:

-In Scotland, high risk category species are winter and spring oilseed rape & related species fodder maize & sweet corn.
+In Scotland, high risk category species are winter and spring oilseed rape, turnip fodder rape & related species, fodder maize & sweet corn.

 Should you have any queries over these measures contact the Scottish Government GM Inspectorate.